Comment: Trucks and transitional times

 It has been quite a transitional time here at Fire Fighting in Canada.

-After a decade at the editorial helm, Laura King has joined the National Fire Prevention Association as its new Canadian regional education specialist.
+After a decade at the editorial helm, Laura King has joined the National Fire Protection Association (NFPA) as its new Canadian regional education specialist.

 I’ve learned so much under Laura’s direction and I am looking forward to guiding the magazine in the interim.
 I am excited to serve such an exciting and necessary industry.

 In late September I had the chance to participate in Canadian Firefighter’s annual Firefighter Training Day and Career Expo at the Fire and Emergency Services Training Institute in Mississauga, Ont.
 Fire departments from across Ontario and Quebec participated in a range of training activities, from auto extrication to public education.
 For the first time, Career Expo was divided into three streams: those who are considering a career in the fire service, firefighters in training and department job hunters.